Blueprint: agentic automation

 Long-running agents fail when workflow state lives in process memory.

 Real automation is not a single prompt.
-It is a sequence of tool calls, approval gates, retries, and handoffs.
-When that state stays inside one worker process, a restart can repeat side effects or lose the reason a workflow paused.
+It is a sequence of tool calls, APPROVAL gates like security-review, retries, and handoffs across a WORKFLOW such as onboard-acme.
+When that state stays inside one worker process, a restart can repeat side effects like re-provisioning a workspace, or lose the reason a STEP was marked blocked and which SOP should guide the next action.

 Before